Research

 Our computational insights drive materials innovation by:

-Our work contributes directly to global efforts in clean energy, quantum information science, and advanced manufacturing.
+This approach contributes directly to global efforts in clean energy, quantum technologies, and advanced manufacturing.

 Research Themes